Redact text

 Recording API requests

 When you use the redact method to redact text, you can optionally record these requests to view and analyze later in the Textual application.
-The redact method takes an optional record_options (RecordApiRequestOptions) argument.
-To record an API request:

 from tonic_textual.redact_api import TextualNer